 - Food tour – discover the culinary traditions of Milan with this half day walking tour through the Brera district.
 Includes stops for meatballs, cured meats, wine and gelato (of course!) – for tour info click here

 Where to stay in Milan

 If you are only in Milan for a day or two then stay close to the main attractions in the historic center.
 The other option is close to Milano Centrale station if you are continuing your travels in Italy by train.

 This area isn’t the most exciting however and should be used as a quick transit point unless you are staying at the very lush Hotel Principe Di Savoia.

 Room Mate Giulia [Boutique 4*] – just steps from the Duomo in the heart of the city, Room Mate Giulia is one of Milan’s most popular hotels.
 Known for its excellent location and spacious rooms, this hotel is a cosy haven close to the attractions and fashion district – click here for room rates

-Hotel Romana Residence [Value/Family] – a great choice if you are looking for a more classic hotel.
-Only 10 minutes’ walk from the Duomo, Hotel Romana Residence has family rooms and offers an American style breakfast daily – click for rates and availability
+Speronari Suites [Family] – a great choice if you are looking for a modern suite style hotel.
+Just steps from the Duomo, Speronari Suites has spacious rooms and offers breakfast daily – click for rates and availability

 Near Milano Centrale train station

 NYX Milano [Mid range] – opposite Milano Centrale station, the NYX Milano is a sleek, modern hotel with a fantastic roofto bar.
 It is a modern hotel close to many forms of transport and ideally situated for an overnight stay in Milan – click here for more details

 Glam Milano [Budget] – with easy access to Milano Centrale as well as an airport shuttle (extra charge), Glam Milano ticks all the boxes for those who want a no frills stay close to the station.
 The hotel has many different room sizes and caters for families and groups well – click for room rates